 openstack security group rule create --proto tcp --src-ip <source network> --dst-port 22 <security group name>

-You can assign the newly created security group to your virtual server with the following command:
+Assign the newly created security group to your virtual server:

 openstack server add security group <server> <security group name>

-By default all connections to virtual machines are blocked.
-This will allow ping and SSH access.
+By default, all connections to virtual machines are blocked.
+This command allows ping and SSH access.

 Server groups and affinity

-Openstack has an option to create so called server groups with specific affinity and anti-affinity rules.
+Openstack has the option to create so-called server groups with specific affinity and anti-affinity rules.
 You specify if you want to use a specific group when launching a server.

-A server group with the affinity rule guarantees that all virtual machines launched into that group are launched on the same physical server.
-A server group with the anti-affinity rule guarantees that all servers in the group are launched on different physical servers.
+A server group with an affinity rule guarantees that all virtual machines launched in the group are launched on the same physical server.
+A server group with an anti-affinity rule guarantees that all servers in the group are launched on different physical servers.
 If no suitable physical server is found, the virtual machine will not be created.

 openstack server group create --policy <affinity or anti-affinity>] <server group name>

-After that, you can launch virtual machines into that group by specifying the group ID in the hint parameter.
+After that, you can launch virtual machines in the group by specifying the group ID in the hint parameter.

 openstack server create --flavor <flavor> --image <image id> --key-name <key name> --hint group=<server group id> <name for machine>

-You can see what virtual machines belong to the server group with the following command.
+Check which virtual machines belong to the server group:

 openstack server group show <server group id>